kb6725/Ticketflight-app/README.md

 # Ticketflight-app
-This app is created with full functionality including booking, searching, generating ticket for MIS312 at CCSU
+This app is created is a school project for MIS312 at CCSU This app has full functionality including booking, searching, generating ticket.